Princeton-Robot-Planning-and-Learning/prbench/docs/envs/DynObstruction2D-o0.md

     return True
 ```

+**Physics Integration**: Since this environment uses PyMunk physics simulation, objects have realistic dynamics including:
+- Gravity (objects fall if not supported)
+- Friction between surfaces
+- Collision response and momentum transfer
+- Realistic grasping and manipulation dynamics

 ### References
 This is a physics-based version of manipulation environments commonly used in robotics research.
-It extends the geometric obstruction environment to include realistic physics simulation using PyMunk, enabling more realistic robot manipulation scenarios.
+It extends the geometric obstruction environment to include realistic physics simulation using PyMunk.

+**Key Features**:
+- **PyMunk Physics Engine**: Provides realistic 2D rigid body dynamics
+- **Dynamic Objects**: Target and obstruction blocks have mass, inertia, and respond to forces
+- **Kinematic Robot**: Multi-DOF robot with base movement, arm extension, and gripper control
+- **Collision Detection**: Physics-based collision handling for grasping and object interactions
+- **Gravity Simulation**: Objects fall and settle naturally under gravitational forces

+**Research Applications**:
+- Robot manipulation learning with realistic physics
+- Grasping and placement strategy development
+- Multi-object interaction scenarios
+- Physics-aware motion planning validation
+- Comparative studies between geometric and physics-based environments

+This environment enables more realistic evaluation of manipulation policies compared to purely geometric versions, as agents must account for momentum, friction, and gravitational effects.